-The Academy of Notre Dame de Namur is rooted in the faith tradition of the Catholic Church; the charism of our foundress, Saint Julie Billiart; and the legacy of service of the Sisters of Notre Dame de Namur.
+The Academy of Notre Dame de Namur is rooted in the faith tradition of the Catholic Church, the charism of our foundress, Saint Julie Billiart, and the legacy of service of the Sisters of Notre Dame de Namur.

 Prayer and Worship

-“You will find in prayer the strength for your journey.” - Saint JulieThe Notre Dame community begins each day in prayer, led by Campus Ministry members.
-Each week, students and faculty gather for Community Prayer, with members of Campus Ministry and other members of our school community offering scripture readings, prayers for intercession, and reflections.
+The Notre Dame community begins each day in prayer led by Campus Ministry student leaders.
+Each Wednesday, students and faculty gather for Community Prayer, with members of our school community offering scripture readings, prayers for intercession and reflections.

 Campus Ministry Team

 “Our life will never be long enough to thank the good God.” - Saint Julie

 Middle and upper school students grades 6-11 are invited to join Campus Ministry as participating members.
 Seniors can apply to be Student Ministers, or team leaders, who plan and facilitate activities.
 The goal of Campus Ministry is to provide service opportunities, faith enrichment, retreats and pastoral care to our Notre Dame community.